sarahrajabazdeh/docker-command/README.md

 ### every change you've made via run , create a new layer
 # build a docker image
 docker build -t image_name .
+after it built, run it using output previous command docker run -it (privious output)

 # tips
  -chian RUN instructions in dockerfile to limit layer.